NCBI-Hackathons/MetadataTable/README.md

 # MetadataTable
 SRA Metadata is rich, sometimes too rich.
 There's no single standardized location for many types of useful information.
-This is a generalizable framework for pullking SRA metadata and summarizing usefully, with some common use-cases ready to go.
+This is a generalizable framework for pulling SRA metadata and summarizing usefully, with some common use-cases ready to go.

 ### What's the problem?
 Even the type of study is heterogeneous for different submitters.
 The location of for instance tissue and developmental stage specifications within SRA metadata also varies, as do the values used to describe particular tissues.